mozzarellaV8/nba2k17/readme.md

 the [NBA Rulebook](NBA-rulebook-00.md) - amendments by year.

 It's been said often that the league has gotten 'soft' since the 1990s- meaning, among many things, that defensive rules have changed in favor of higher scoring games.
-An immediate examples that come to mind are the reinstatement of zone defense (3 second defensive caveat).
+An immediate example that comes to mind is the reinstatement of zone defense (3 second defensive caveat).
 Others include hand-checking.

 So the [rulebook amendments](http://www.nba.com/analysis/rules_history.html) since 2000 are here for further research into which intervals in the NBA might've had effects on scoring.